hhhlau/SD5509-prototyping-and-scripting-2020/prototype-1/readme.md

 For this prototype, we would like to capture 2 data from user: "Too cold" & "Too hot".
 We set up 2 push buttons in the system as for the purpose.

 #### Testing set up:
-Wehen user is pressing either of the buttons, the system should provide a Serial output: "User felt too hot." or "User felt too cold" coorespondingly.
+When user is pressing either of the buttons, the system should provide a Serial output: "User felt too hot." or "User felt too cold" coorespondingly.

 #### Result:
 Failed, the push buttons we had are for soidering use, we can't use it on a breadboard.